vuthanhtung2412/computer-setup/README.md

 Activate home manager `home-manager switch --flake ./home-manager` Update kernel `sudo dnf upgrade --refresh`
+Create an empty home-manager and switch to it `home-manager init --switch`

 # Some notes
 Wezterm and Kitty doesn't work out of the box on my fedora machine when installed with nix